 Clinical Investigator Certification Program

-Clinical Fellows are uniquely positioned to recognize key areas of eyecare that require further development or investigation.
+Clinical Fellows are uniquely positioned to recognize areas of eye care requiring further development or investigation.
 Many potential collaborative partners, such as academic and industry researchers, are searching for this insight.
-Become an Academy certified Clinical Investigator and learn the skills required to conduct rigorous sponsored, clinical trials within your current practice setting.
+Become an Academy-certified Clinical Investigator and learn the skills required to conduct rigorous sponsored clinical trials within your current practice setting.

 Clinical Podcast Series